 Our attorneys handle cases of sexual abuse against:

 - Coaches of football, basketball, soccer, baseball, swimming and other sports teams

 - Coaches and directors of music, dance and performing arts

 Schools and other organizations responsible for sports and performing arts activities may be held accountable for sexual abuse of children in their care, even if the abuse occurred many years in the past.
 Our goal in pursuing these cases is both to hold those organizations accountable and to help your child receive the counseling and other services he or she needs to survive sexual abuse.

-For More Information About Abuse By Coaches
+Contact Us for More Information About Abuse by Coaches